Bedrooms 3, Sleeps 6, Ratings 1 9.7/10

 |Limousin-Cottage||Self Catering||Flexible||1||4||1||Double sofabed, travelcot, single fold-up bed|

-Limousin-Cottage is an 18thC stone-built village house, quietly-situated in the beautiful Haute Vienne department of the Limousin, the region known as the Lake District of France.
+Limousin-Cottage is a quaint 18thC stone-built village house, quietly-situated in the beautiful Haute Vienne department of the Limousin, the region known as the Lake District of France.
 The well equipped and furnished.
 It is in a little row of four cottages tucked in behind the village church, with safe, off-road parking directly in front of your door.
 The nearest small town with boulangeries, butchers, Carrefour Express supermarket and bar restaurant is St Sulpice les Feuilles, 87160, just 2 kms from the village.
 Also just outside the village is a beautiful leisure and fishing lake, Lac de Mondon, where there is a pool in season and a poolside bar restaurant.
 The cottage is just a 45 minute drive from Limoges airport, and there are Ryanair flights from Stansted, East Mids, Manchester, Leeds-Bradford, Southampton and Bristol, and with Flybe, Birmingham to Limoges.
 New for 2017!
 British Airways are starting flights from London Gatwick to Limoges from May to September.
 By ferry, it is an easy drive down from Cherbourg, Le Havre, Caen, Roscoff or St Malo with Britanny Ferries, completely avoiding Paris.
 Or about the same distance from Calais.
 The cottage is available for lettings all year round, with three-month stays available between October and March at just £400 per calendar month.
 Safe, off-road, parking directly in front of your door.